4n0nymou3/DPI-Phantom/README.md

 ## Usage

 1. Copy the content of the `phantom.json` file.
-2. Import the configuration from the clipboard into a compatible client (e.g., v2rayNG, Nekoray).
+2. Import the configuration from the clipboard into a compatible client (e.g., v2rayNG, MahsaNG).
 3. Ensure your client's `geoip.dat` and `geosite.dat` files are up to date.